top of page

 Supply List:

-School Year Supply Fee: $65 for Recital Costumes (to be paid directly to Tutor)
+School Year Supply Fee: $15 (to be paid directly to Tutor)

 Class Description: